George3d6/Confidence-Determination/README.md

 # On confidence determination

-## Problem
+## 1. What is confidence

+I'm somewhat partial towards the skeptic philosophical tradition, that means I ascribe to the idea that one can't be truly confident about anything.

+The definition of "confidence" is among those things I'm not very confident about.

+The commonly accepted definition for confidence, by which I mean the first line of text that pops up when I google "confidence", is:

+> The feeling or belief that one can have faith in or rely on someone or something

+This is not very helpful, you know that a concept is fuzzy when "feeling", "faith" and "belief" must all be used to describe it, all that's missing to make the complete list of hand wavy terms we use to describe something we don't understand is: quantum, consciousness and intuition.

+In an ideal world where I can measure the outcome of an infinity of binary events I can define ideal confidence as:

-Let's define confidence as the chance of a prediction coming true, such that, given an infinite number of exact predictions all with confidence `c` we would expect their overall accuracy to be equal to `c`.
+> The probability of an event coming true, such that given an infinite number of potential events, each with a confidence from 0 to 1 assigned to them, the mean of the confidences will be equal to the fraction of events that came true.

+But I'm pretty sure that this ideal world contains an ideal analytic philosopher with a panache for set theory that would have some complaint about my use of infinity which breaks even that definition.

+I'm fairly sure there is a horrible middle ground between these two definition that relies on the well known fact that [everything in the world is a normal distribution](https://blog.cerebralab.com/Named_Distributions_as_Artifacts) and is thus able to give a definition that is more complex and equaly impractical.

+At any rate, we don't live in an ideal world and I don't need an ideal confidence.
+I just need a number that goes from 0 to 1, describing the approximate probability of something being true, such that if the number is 0.(9) and the thing coming true is "This pill will not kill you", I can confidently swallow that pill every day of the year without giving it much thought... or something like that.

+Even more generally, confidence should be a value that allows me to pick a subset of predictions with average confidence `x` and be fairly certain that the average accuracy of those predictions will be about equal to `x`.

+But, the exact definition I want for my confidence depends on the problem I'm using it to solve.

+## 2. The role of confidence in Machine Learning

-With that out of the way, does confidence have any role to play in machine learning ?
+Does confidence have any role to play in machine learning ?

 Are confidence determination models useful ?
 If so, how and why ?

 Is confidence a useful tool in our ontology at all or should we eat it up inside some other more useful concept ?

-### The role of confidence

 I think confidence as defined above can be though of as playing several roles.

-#### 1. A factor by which we weight our predictions *(without modifying the model)*.
+### a) A value by which we weight our predictions *(without modifying the model)*.

 Suppose we have a unfiorm target with 3 values: A, B, C. In the case of B and C the "cost" of a false positive is equal to the cost of a true positive, however the "cost" of classifying something as A incorrectly is so great that it's equal to the benefit of x10 correct classifications of A. There's two ways to go about solving this issue: